-Bonhams also sold the renowned Lotus collection of Dutch textile industrialist Olav Glasius, which realized just short of £1 million
+Bonhams also sold the renowned Lotus collection of Dutch textile industrialist Olav Glasius, which realised just short of £1 million

 The Sale at Quail Lodge in the USA during Monterey Car Week saw a number of records broken.
 These included a joint world auction record

 for two Crocker V-Twins at $302,000 each, and what is believed to have been a record price for a car mascot at auction, at almost $340,000 for an extremely rare Lalique 'Renard' fox mascot.

 On the motor car side highlights included the sale of the ex-Filipinetti/Dominique Martin Team ZITRO 1966 Ford GT40 for $2.2 million.

 A £13.6 million sale at the Goodwood Revival brought the Bonhams Goodwood sale total for 2012 to a record-breaking £35.6 million.

 Leading the way was the extraordinarily original 1928 supercharged 'S' type Mercedes-Benz, which realised £2.8 million, together with an